haroldcohen/elasticsearch-tutorial/BEGINNERS.md

 You will also notice that Elasticsearch has automatically created an ID for the said document.
 Although convenient, it might be an issue when we want to update the document.
-That's why providing an ID when indexing a new document is preferable.
+That's why providing an ID when indexing a new document is sometimes preferable, especially if you are indexing entities from your system.

 ```python
 # noinspection PyUnresolvedReferences